codr7/snabel/README.md

 ### performance

-The following snippet repeats the classical recursive fibonacci(20) a hundred times and measures the elapsed time in ms.
+The following snippet repeats the classical recursive fibonacci(20) a hundred times and measures the elapsed time in ms, it currently runs around ten times as slow as Python3.

 ```
 func fibr (n Int) (Int)
   if n.< 2 n + fibr n.- 1 fibr n.- 2
-bench 100 fibr -d -u 20
+bench 100 fibr|d|u 20

 [2586]
 ```

-Fibonacci again, but now with a tail recursive algoritm; running fibonacci(70) ten thousand times.
+More fibonacci, but now with a tail recursive algoritm; running f(70) ten thousand times; currently around six times as slow as Python3

 ```
 func fibt (n Int a Int b Int) (Int)
-  if n.is 0 a if n.is 1 b fibt -t n.- 1 b a.+ b
+  if n.is 0 a if n.is 1 b fibt|t n.- 1 b a.+ b
-bench 10000 fibt -d -u 70 0 1
+bench 10000 fibt|d|u 70 0 1

 [592]
 ```